openebs/zfs-localpv/README.md

 ### Prerequisites

 > [!IMPORTANT]
-> Before installing the ZFS-LocalPV driver please make sure your Kubernetes Cluster meets the following prerequisites:
+> Before installing the LocalPV-ZFS driver please make sure your Kubernetes Cluster meets the following prerequisites:
 > 1. All the nodes must have ZFS utils package installed
 > 2. A ZPOOL has been configurred for provisioning volumes
 > 3. You have access to install RBAC components into kube-system namespace.
 The OpenEBS ZFS driver components are installed in kube-system namespace to allow them to be flagged as system critical components.